-Have you seen altered art poetry yet?!
-It’s also called black out poetry or black out art or book page art.
+Have you seen any altered art yet?!
+It’s also called blackout poetry or blackout art or book page art.
 I am crazy about it!
 There are some incredibly talented folks out there making gorgeous pictures.
 I am definitely NOT one of them, but (and this is the really cool thing) mine still look kinda cool.

 How-To Make Your Own Altered Art Poetry

-So, if you are interested in trying this on your own, here’s a few tips:
+So, if you are interested in trying this on your own, here are a few tips:

-- Use fine or even ultra fine tip markers.
-Here’s the ones I used on these pictures.
-I have seen them done in water colors, colored pencils, even crayons.
-But, for me, the fine tipped images really seem to pop.
+- Use fine or even ultra-fine tip markers.
+I have seen them done in watercolors, colored pencils, even crayons.
+But, for me, the fine-tipped images really seem to pop.